The Sea Eagle

 The Sea Eagle is a 1944 novel by Australian war correspondent and novelist James Aldridge.
+It was originally published by Melbourne publisher Wyatt and Watts.

 Plot

 Set in Axis-occupied Greece and Crete after the Nazi invasion during World War II, it follows the attempts of two Australian soldiers to make passage to Cairo with the help of Greek partisans.

 Reception

 Winner of the John Llewellyn Rhys Prize in 1945 and hailed as "the finest work of fiction yet produced by the war" (G.W.
 Bishop in the London Daily Telegraph), it has since fallen into obscurity.
 His first novel, Signed With Their Honour (1942), was also set in war-time Greece.

+Publishing history

+After the novel's original publication by Wyatt and Watts in Melbourne, Australia, it was reprinted as follows: